reuk/wayverb/docs_source/boundary.md

 accurate method would be preferable, this model is both fast and tunable, making it a good candidate for boundary modelling in room acoustics simulations.

+## Summary

+In the image source model, outgoing pressure from a boundary can be found as a function of incident angle and surface attenuation; scattering cannot be modelled.
+The ray tracer, however, is able to model scattering in two ways.
+Firstly, the average scattering coefficient across all frequency bands is used to govern the magnitude of random offset of the outgoing ray direction.
+Secondly, the diffuse rain technique is used to model frequency-dependent scattering.

+Boundary models in the waveguide are more involved.
+Wayverb uses the LRS technique, as it is a better model of physical behaviour than the alternative KW-pipe technique.
+The LRS model uses special update equations, which contain embedded IIR filters, to calculate pressure values at designated boundary nodes.
+This is effective for boundaries which are aligned to the mesh, but for curved or angled surfaces the boundary will be quantised into steps.
+The effect of this quantisation has not been investigated.

+The waveguide boundary implementation has been tested to see whether the measured reflectance matches the theoretical surface reflectance.
+In all tests, the match is reasonably close around the middle of the spectrum, between 0.01 and 0.1 of the mesh sampling rate.
+Outside this range, the results tend to deviate somewhat.
+As a result, the model crossover frequency in Wayverb has a maximum of 0.15 of the waveguide sampling frequency, and it is recommended to oversample the mesh if highly accurate boundary results are required.
+It is hoped that the low frequency artefacts will always occur below the audible range, although it is unclear whether this is really the case as tests have only be conducted at a single sampling frequency.